StefanE/ScalaSidekick/README.md

 ##Current work
 - Using a customized [Ensime Server](http://github.com/aemoncannon/ensime) as backend, a lot of stuff can be reused.
 If it is a success a lot of the planned features will be included in this implementation

+##Known bugs
+- Problems with autocompletion of imports...

 ##Planned

 - Quick Navigation between Traits, Objects and Classes